 In 2010, the cross country team ranked 14th nationally out of 151 schools in the U.S. Track and Field and Cross Country Coaches Association’s Division-I All-Academic Scholar list.

 Spearheading that impressive academic effort for the Tigers was Brandi Gervais (right), the CAA's 2010-11 Female Scholar-Athlete of the Year.
-A Biology major now attending dental school, Gervais graduated in 2011 with a perfect 4.0 GPA.
-On the cross country course, Gervais had three top-ten finishes for the Tigers, while also setting Towson's school record in the indoor 5K with a time of 17:45.33.
+A biology major now attending dental school, Gervais graduated in 2011 with a perfect 4.0 GPA.
+On the cross country course, Gervais had three top-10 finishes for the Tigers, while also setting Towson's school record in the indoor 5K with a time of 17:45.33.

 Additionally, three recipients of Towson's prestigious Doc Minnegan Scholarship have come from the cross country and track and field squads, including Alea Murphy (2008), Gervais (2010) and Erika Griffith (2011).